polyaxon/polyaxon/site/docs/core/introduction/concepts.md

 A `Project` in Polyaxon is very similar to a project in GitHub, it aims at organizing your efforts to solve a specific problem.
-A project consist of a name and a description, access to several connections and data, and components to execute.
+A project consists of a name and a description, access to several connections and data, and components to execute.

 <blockquote class="light">Please refer to <a href="/docs/management/ui/projects/">management/projects</a> for more details.</blockquote>